Plum Island Animal Disease Center: Replacement facility

-On September 11, 2005, DHS announced that the Plum Island Animal Disease Research Center will be replaced by a new federal facility.
+On September 11, 2005, DHS announced that a new federal facility would replace the Plum Island Animal Disease Research Center.
 The location of the new high-security animal disease lab, called the National Bio and Agro-Defense Facility (NBAF), is being built in Manhattan, Kansas.

-The plan was controversial almost immediately when it was unveiled, following a cost assessment by DHS and prime contractor Booz Allen Hamilton in which the agency determined that the cost of maintaining or moving the facility would be comparable.
+The plan was controversial almost immediately upon its unveiling, following a cost assessment by DHS and prime contractor Booz Allen Hamilton, which found that the costs of maintaining or relocating the facility would be comparable.

 Those conclusions, as well as claims about the safety of the facility proposed, were called into question several times, first by a 2007 Government Accountability Office study, which stated that claims by DHS that the work on foot and mouth disease performed on Plum Island can be performed "as safely on the mainland" is "not supported" by evidence.

 In 2012, DHS completed a risk assessment of the Kansas site that called the proposed facility "safe and secure".
 In response, a 2012 review of the risk assessment by the National Research Council called it "seriously flawed".

-Despite controversy, the new facility is nearing completion, and transfer of laboratory contents from Plum Island to NBAF is to be complete by 2023.
-The USDA has named former director of Canada's Centers for Animal Disease Alfonso Clavijo as the director of the new facility.
+Despite controversy, the new facility opened in May 2023.
+The USDA has named Alfonso Clavijo, former director of Canada's Centers for Animal Disease, as the director of the new facility.